mari952/cse-331-encryption-table/README.md

 * Resistors = 8 resistors of two values.
 330 ohm with LEDS and 10k ohm with SPDT switches
 * SPDT Switches = 4 switches
 * LEDS = 4 LEDS

+### Demonstration
+For the full demonstration of the work refer to this link : [Demonstation Video](https://drive.google.com/file/d/1jztCvLwb4HlF6TsG5zjj_pJXyZ3kbWsc/view?usp=drive_link)